sodascience/metasyn/docs/source/quick_start.rst

 ------------------

-To prepare the data for usage with MetaSynth, it is useful to have some basic knowledge about `pandas <https://pandas.pydata.org/docs/user_guide/10min.html>`_.
+To prepare the data for usage with MetaSynth, it is useful to have some basic knowledge about `polars <https://pola-rs.github.io/polars-book/user-guide/>`_.
 We use the `titanic <https://raw.githubusercontent.com/pandas-dev/pandas/main/doc/data/titanic.csv>`_ dataset to show the basic concepts here.
 To follow along, download the dataset to a folder and start Python in the same folder.

-First read the csv file with pandas:
+First read the csv file with polars:

 .. code-block:: python

-	import pandas as pd
+	import polars as pl

 	dtypes = {
+	    "Sex": pl.Categorical,
+	    "Embarked": pl.Categorical,
-	    "Survived": "category",
+	    "Survived": pl.Categorical,
-	    "Pclass": "category",
+	    "Pclass": pl.Categorical,
-	    "Name": "string",
-	    "Sex": "category",
-	    "SibSp": "category",
+	    "SibSp": pl.Categorical,
-	    "Parch": "category",
+	    "Parch": pl.Categorical
-	    "Ticket": "string",
-	    "Cabin": "string",
-	    "Embarked": "category"
 	}

-	df = pd.read_csv("titanic.csv", dtypes=dtypes)
+	df = pl.read_csv("titanic.csv", dtype=dtypes)

 The dtypes argument is used to set the columns to their correct type.
+Only categorical variables need to be manually set.
+Dates, times and datetimes can be parsed by polars with the `parse_dates=True` keyword argument.
-There are four types that are supported by MetaSynth: string, category, integer and float.
+ There are seven differnt data types supported by MetaSynth: string, category, integer, float, date, time and datetime.

 Create a statistical metadata file
 ----------------------------------

 Currently, only the JSON file format is supported.
-First we need to create a MetaSynth dataset, which infers the distributions of the pandas DataFrame:
+First we need to create a MetaSynth dataset, which infers the distributions of the polars DataFrame:

 .. code-block:: python